Good Lord, she was magnificent! Edgar thought.

-The sound of the word and the thoughts it evoked suddenly tore through
+The sound of the word and the thoughts it evoked suddenly

+was my father?
 Was he alive or dead?
 Did he have any knowledge of my whereabouts?

 Everything in me hurt, but most of all my heart.

 The young man moved to take me into his arms as he’d done

 before, but now I began to struggle, pushing him away, crying out with

 pain of my torn shoulder and thoughts of my father.
 With a stern countenance,

 the man opened his palms and, spreading them across my chest, pushed me

-My face and body went slack in surprise, and I ceased struggling.
-He
+My face and body went slack in surprise, and I ceased

+eyes from him.
 Now I placed my own hand on my chest and spoke again.

 “Jane,” I said.